 The trail isn't too difficult or long, but does feature some moderately steep sections.

 Parking?
 Yes.
 There is paid parking on the streets near the start of the walk, and there are car parks at The Pass, Captain Cook lookout, Wategos Beach and the lighthouse.
 You can also walk from Byron Bay to the start of the trail – it’s less than 30 minutes from the centre of town.

 Bynguano Range Track

-Head off the beaten track and out of your comfort zone with this difficult day trek in northwest NSW
+In a nutshell: Head off the beaten track and out of your comfort zone with this difficult day trek in northwest NSW.

 If you think just because you've covered hundreds of kilometres along the east coast of NSW you've ticked off all the great walks in the state, think again.
 Out near Broken Hill sits Mutawintji National Park and its arid, rocky landscape that's just waiting to be explored.
 One excellent way to do so is on the Bynguano Range Walking Track, an offshoot of the Homestead Gorge Track.